microsoft/fluentui/packages/react-utilities/etc/react-utilities.api.md

 // Warnings were encountered during analysis:
 //
+// lib/compose/getSlots.d.ts:27:5 - (ae-forgotten-export) The symbol "Slots" needs to be exported by the entry point index.d.ts
 // lib/compose/getSlots.d.ts:28:5 - (ae-forgotten-export) The symbol "ObjectSlotProps" needs to be exported by the entry point index.d.ts
 // lib/compose/resolveShorthand.d.ts:11:5 - (ae-forgotten-export) The symbol "ReplaceNullWithUndefined" needs to be exported by the entry point index.d.ts